pism/pism/doc/sphinx/contributing/git-introduction.rst

       git checkout dev

-   When working on a bug fix for the current (released) PISM version, start from `master`
+   When working on a bug fix for the current (released) PISM version, start from `main`
    instead:

    .. code-block:: bash

-      git checkout master
+      git checkout main

    See :ref:`sec-git-branches` for more.